-I am sure there’s no preacher or a Bible teacher that has not spoken about Moses.
+I am sure no preacher or a Bible teacher has not spoken about Moses.
 But I am sure there are many out there who have never spoken about the burning bush.
-In this sermon I brought 3 main truths about the burning bush right into your attention.
-In conclusion I want to show you how do these truths apply to our walk with God.
+In this sermon, I brought 3 main truths about the burning bush right to your attention.
+In conclusion, I want to show you how do these truths apply to our walk with God.

 A. Illustration: Dr. David Yonggi Cho and the small girl.
 Never ignore the value of small things in times of trouble and need.

-B. Moses found the miracle in a bush not in an Almond tree.
-Likewise God is still using small things to accomplish great purposes including miraculous deliverance.
+B. Moses found the miracle in a burning bush, not in a burning Almond tree.
+Likewise, God is still using small things to accomplish great purposes including miraculous deliverance.

-C. Next time you see a burning bush in your own life don’t be afraid to question his purpose behind it.
+C. Next time you see a burning bush in your own life don’t be afraid to question the purpose behind it.

 2. Identify the test behind the small Things